 AMF sends Nlmf_location_DetermineLocation request to LMF including a UE TAI determination indication.

-Based on the indication of step 3, LMF does not select UE standalone or UE-based positioning mode for UE positioning,which can ensure that network verification of UE location is performed with a reliable method.
+Based on the indication of step 3, LMF does not select UE standalone or UE-based positioning mode for UE positioning, or also restricts the usage of UE-assisted method if UE can provide fake measurement information, which can ensure that network verification of UE location is performed with a reliable method.

 LMF sends the UE location estimate to AMF via Nlmf_location_DetermineLocation response.